velac01/surfdb/README.md

     ```

 ### Prerequistes (MAC Version)
-### You can use Homebrew, pip or pipx, whivhever you prefere!
+### You can use Homebrew, pip or pipx, whichever you prefer!
 1. Install python version 3.6+
     ```sh
     brew install python3